 The easy route is to grow a container variety tomato like the Red Robin variety from Territorial Seed.
 It was definitely our favorite – we grew it from starter plants and seed and both did really well!
 The plants stayed really compact and pretty all season long while producing tasty tomatoes.

 We have grown both determinate and indeterminate varieties at our office so it is possible to do both.
 If you want something that looks more “groomed” and maintained then you’ll definitely want to stick with the determinate variety that only gets to be a set height.
 The indeterminate can take over a GreenStalk if you let them!

-The key to keeping your tomato plants healthy in a GreenStalk system is staking and watering well.
+The key to keeping your tomato plants healthy in a GreenStalk Vertical Planter is staking and watering well.
 Thankfully, the GreenStalk is easy to water and provides some help with staking.
-If you are growing multiple crops in the same planter, it’s important to check the largest fruit producing plant pocket to see if it needs to be watered.
-For example, if you are growing 2 tiers of onions and tomatoes and 2 tiers of lettuce, the tomato and lettuce tiers will generally go through water faster than the onion tiers.
+If you are growing multiple crops in the same planter, it’s important to check the largest fruit-producing plant pocket to see if it needs to be watered.
+For example, if you are growing one tier of onions, one tier of tomatoes, and two tiers of lettuce, the tomato and lettuce tiers will generally dry out faster than the onion tiers.

-If you plant the large tomato plants in the bottom tiers, they will be easier to stake as they grow upwards.
+We always suggest planting larger plants in the bottom tiers, as it will be easier to stake as they grow upwards.
 An easy way to add stability to your plants is to insert wire hangers in the tier above the plant and allow the vining plant to grow through the hanger providing support for larger stalks.
 We have also successfully grown large indeterminate tomato plants by wrapping the system in twine to keep the plant from falling over.